 Such abilities could have huge benefits for disciplines that work on complex systems design and analysis, like engineering, finance, biology, chemistry, climate science and more.

-Gimle-1 is our first attempt at a framework that enables computers to reason about complex dynamical systems.
-It combines formal methods and proof theory, for rewriting and proving properties about systems, with numerical methods, for simulations and approximations of properties, and layers on top an agentic framework specialised in long running, creative reasoning tasks.
+Gimle is our project to build machines that can construct, simulate and reason about complex dynamical systems.
+At its core is a system that combines formal methods and proof theory, for rewriting and proving properties about systems, with numerical methods, for simulations and approximations of properties, and layers on top an agentic framework specialised in long-running, creative reasoning tasks.

 It consists of four core elements: